Robust Perception-Based Navigation using PAC-NMPC with a Learned Value Function: Simulation Experiments

 We generated 100 random environments from the training distribution.
-In order to provide meaningful testing environments, environments in which no obstacles blocked the path to the goal were discarded.
-We also set the initial state of the robot to always point towards the goal.
-Simulations were run on a laptop with an Intel Core i-9-13900H CPU and a Nvidia GeForce RTX 4080 Max-Q GPU.
+Environments consisted of an initial state, $\bx_I$, a goal state $\bx_G$, and circular obstacles.
+The obstacles were allowed to overlap, which allowed the constraint regions to combine to form complex environments.
+To provide meaningful testing environments, environments in which no obstacles blocked the path to the goal were discarded.

-We compared performance when using two different terminal costs.
-First, we tested a quadratic final cost, $q_f(\bx_{N_T+1}) = (\bx-\bx_G)^T Q_f (\bx-\bx_G)$ where $Q_f = diag([1 \ 1 \ 0 \ 0 \ 0])$.
-Then, we tested with the learned value function, $q_f(\bx_{N_T+1}) = -V^{\psi\phi}(\bx_{N_T+1}, \widehat{\bl}_{N_T+1})$, and the value function improvement constraint (eq. \ref{eq:value_function_constraint}).
-We found that when using the quadratic terminal cost, the system was only able to reach the goal in 76\% of trials, often getting caught in local minima.
-When using the learned value function, the system was able to reach the goal in 97\% of trials (Fig. \ref{fig:pacnmpc_fail}, \ref{fig:sim_rates}).

-Since our method for learning the value function generates an actor policy, we also compared our approach against this policy directly.
-The actor policy only reached the goal without violating constraints in 90\% of trials.
-Since it was unable to explicitly enforce constraints, it violated the obstacle constraint in 6\% of trials and violated the velocity constraint in 1\% of trials (Fig. \ref{fig:agent_fail}, \ref{fig:sim_rates}).
-This highlights an advantage of using NMPC when operating in safety critical environments.
+Results are shown in Figure \ref{fig:sim_rates}, with an example environment in Figure \ref{fig:pacnmpc_fail}.
+When using a quadratic terminal cost, the system often got caught in local minima.
+When using A*, the system occasionally planned paths through obscured obstacles, which caused constraint violations if the LiDAR was unable to view the obscured obstacles until too close to recover.
+The actor policy was unable to explicitly enforce constraints which resulted in violations.
+Our approach outperformed all baselines and never violated the constraints.

-In Figure \ref{fig:pacbounds}, we plot the optimized PAC bounds at each planning interval for the ``learned value function'' trial in Figure \ref{fig:agent_fail}.
-To validate PAC bounds, we compare them against Monte Carlo estimates of the expected cost and probability of constraint violation.
+In Figure \ref{fig:pacbounds}, we plot the optimized PAC bounds at each planning interval for an example trial when using the learned value function as a terminal cost and constraint.
+To validate PAC bounds, we compare them against Monte Carlo estimates of the expected cost and probability of constraint violation, which were formed by sampling 1024 trajectories and dropout masks.
 On average, PAC-NMPC produced guarantees that the probability of constraint violation of the NMPC generated policies would be less than 5\%.

-These bounds verify that the policies will, with a high probability, not violate the collision constraint and produce feedback policies that will reduce the approximate cost-to-go, given the current perception information.
+To demonstrate that our approach incorporates uncertainty from the actor and critic networks into the PAC bound computation, we compared the percentage of bound violations that occurred when optimizing the bounds with and without sampling dropout masks.
+In both cases, we compare against Monte Carlo estimates using 1024 sampled trajectories and dropout masks.
+We found that across all trials, when optimizing with sampled dropout masks, the expected cost bound was never violated, and the probability of constraint violation bound was violated in only 0.34\% of planning intervals.
+When optimizing without sampled dropout masks, the expected cost bound was violated in 65.49\% of planning intervals, and the probability of constraint violation bound was violated in 1.45\%.